 As you start saving for retirement, the number of account options you encounter seems to multiply.
 A traditional 401k and a Roth 401k are two options that may have popped up on your radar.
 You’ve likely heard of a 401k, but what’s the difference between a traditional 401k vs Roth 401k?

-I’m glad you asked!
 The differences are subtle but important to understand as you set up your retirement savings plans.
-Let’s dive into everything you need to know about these two retirement account options so you can decide which one is better for your situation.
+Let’s dive into everything you need to know about these two retirement account options so you can decide if a Roth or traditional 401k is better for your situation.

 What is the traditional 401k?

 A traditional 401k is one retirement account that you’ve likely heard of.
-In fact, it is one of the most common retirement accounts offered by employers.
+In fact, it is one of the most common retirement accounts employers offer.
 Many employers even offer a matching contribution program that can supercharge your savings.

 As an employee, you’ll have access to different investment choices through your 401k.
 You will have the ability to contribute to your retirement savings directly from your paycheck before taxes with this account.
 When you are ready to withdraw money, you will pay taxes on the contributions, matching funds, and earnings at that time.

 A Roth 401k is very similar to a traditional 401k.
 It is an employer-sponsored plan that employees can contribute to throughout their careers.

 The important difference is that you will make contributions to this account with after-tax dollars.
 When you are ready to withdraw money, you will be able to do so without paying any taxes.

 Not every employer offers a Roth 401k as an option to their employees.
 However, it is not uncommon to have this as an option.
 Check with your Human Resources department to find out if your employer offers a Roth 401k.

 Before you can decide which option is best for you, it is important to take a look at the fine print.
 Dive into the details of a Roth vs traditional 401k below: